onflow/flow/agendas/2024/sprint-kickoff/2024-04-12-Flow-Sprint-Kickoff.md

 | Released    | 4  |    0     |       3       |       4          |        **11**          |
 | Total       | **17**  |    **30**    |       **9**       |       **12**          |        **68**          |

-- No new FLIPs during the sprint
+- No new FLIPs or changes during the sprint
 - Some FLIPs are still not reflected in the project tracker. **Remember**: FLIP process starts with an issue creation.
 (https://github.com/onflow/flips?tab=readme-ov-file#submitting-the-flip)